Equivalences of LLT polynomials via lattice paths: Linear Relations between LLT polynomials

-and the tuples $\bm{\lambda}_{10+i}$ which we obtain by swapping the order of the partitions in $\bm{\lambda}_i$.
-These are all the tuples that can be obtained by starting with the boundary conditions for $\bm{\lambda}_1$
+with the tuples $\bm{\lambda}_{10+j}$ obtain by swapping the order of the partitions in $\bm{\lambda}_j$.
+These are all the tuples that can be obtained by starting with the boundary condition for $\bm{\lambda}_1$

-and rearranging the order of the paths on the top boundary (without changing which columns have paths).
+but choosing a different coloring of the paths on the top boundary while fixing that 3 paths are red and three paths are blue.
 These tuples of partitions are all associated to matchings on six beads.
-If we ignore the color of the beads, there are five possible non-crossing matchings:
+If we ignore the colors of the beads, there are five possible non-crossing matchings:

-We choose a specific way to color the beads of each of these matchings, so that an arc in the matching connects a red bead to a blue bead:
+which we order as in the proof of the theorem.
+We also choose a coloring of the beads for each matching as in the theorem: